Local-first recording

 Community plugins should run as isolated sidecars with declared permissions, signed packages, and revenue share for creators.

-Run the preview build locally, watch one camera record, then unlock the rest from the license portal.
+Run the build locally, watch one camera record, then unlock the rest from the license portal.